XaF/omni/README.md

 This will make sure that `omni` will only get auto-updated toward version tags.
 You can use `^v[0-9]+\.[0-9]+\.[0-9]+(-rc[0-9]+)?$` in case you wish to get release candidates too.

 For this to work, you will also need to make sure that you are currently checked out to the latest tag instead of main.
 Use `git checkout vX.Y.Z` to do so (where `vX.Y.Z` is the [latest tag available](https://github.com/XaF/omni/releases)).

-**Note:** verify that you have cloned omni using `git@github.com:XaF/omni.git` as origin.
-Otherwise, update this value accordingly with what is being returned by `git remote get-url origin`.

 ### Example repo